Eyebeam and Mozilla are teaming up to co-sponsor Art Hack Day at 319 Scholes, which runs Thursday February 28-Saturday March 2, 2013.

-Eyebeam is pleased to be a partner of Art Hack Day, February 28 – March 2.
 Sixty artists and hackers will inhabit 319 Scholes to explore the idea of "God Mode" and produce new, collaborative projects.
-Open(Art) Fellows Forrest Oliphant, Toby Schachman, and Addie Wagenknecht will be in NYC to participate along with Eyebeamers, CHiKA, Heather Dewey-Hagborg, James George, Sarah Grant, Greg Leuch, Aaron Meyers, Jonathan Minard, Ramsey Nasser.
-Join the closing exhibition and party on Saturday, March 2, 7PM–late.
+Open(Art) Fellows Forrest Oliphant, Toby Schachman, and Addie Wagenknecht will participate along with Eyebeam Fellows, Residents, and Alumni: Heather Dewey-Hagborg, James George, Lauren McCarthy, Aaron Meyers, Jonathan Minard, and Ramsey Nasser.

 A two-day presentation at Eyebeam Art + Technology Center allowing an inside look at current research and in-progress work.
 Open Studios is a chance to meet the amazing artists and creative technologists that make Eyebeam an exciting creative incubator of new ideas, new art, and new technology: Think, Make, Share.